1922-2022: Greece's darkest hour & the Greek cities of Turkey

-Turkey has several UNESCO sites and will most probably have more in the future.
-Many of them are Hittite, Trojan, Lydian, Phrygian, Roman and of course Greek (from several periods).
+Greece's neighbour Turkey has several UNESCO sites, the majority of which are Hittite, Trojan, Lydian, Phrygian, Roman and of course Greek.

-The region we'll be focusing on is the coastline on the opposite side of the Aegean Sea, called Ionia or Western Asia Minor.
+A region full of Greek sites (but not the only one of course) is the coastline on the eastern side of the Aegean Sea, called Ionia or Western Asia Minor.

-These cities were founded or colonized or even taken over by the Greeks since roughly the 11th century BC by settlers originating from different regions and tribes of Greece.
+These cities were founded or colonized or even taken over by the Greeks since the 11th century BC (yes, over 3,000 years ago) by settlers originating from various regions and tribes of Greece.

-* Probably the most famous Greek city is Ephesus (Έφεσος).
+* For non-Greeks, the most famous Greek city of Asia Minor is Ephesus (Έφεσος).

 It was famous for the Temple of Artemis (550 BC), which was included in the Seven Wonders of the Ancient World.